vfarcic/devops26/manuscript/17-progressive-delivery.md

 go-demo-6 go-demo-6.cd-staging.35.237.194.237.nip.io 35.237.194.237 80    61s
 ```

-That's the same output that those that did not run Knative before saw after the first release, so now we are all on the same page.
+That's the same output that those that did not run Knative before saw after the first release.
+Now we are all on the same page.

 All in all, the application is now running in staging, and it was deployed using the `recreate` strategy.